 - 1. Appropriate general hygiene measures should be followed prior to clinical.
 These measures include bathing/showering and use of effective deodorant and antiperspirant. - 2.
 Students must not smell of smoke, smoke or vape while in uniform. - 3.
 Make-up is to be used in moderation.
 No perfumes or cologne may be worn.
 False eyelashes are permitted if the lashes appear natural (i.e., mid-length). - 4.
-Hair must be pulled back and secured off the collar while in the clinical setting, the Sim Lab, or in the skills lab.
+Hair must be pulled back neatly (no messy buns) and secured off the collar.
+Pony tails should be secured up of the collar while in the clinical setting, the Sim Lab, or in the skills lab.
 Hair ornaments for containment (bands, clips, etc.) must blend with the student's hair color.
 The hair color must be of a natural color (brown, black, red, blonde).
 Males should be clean-shaven or have a neatly trimmed beard or moustache.
-The beard shall be no longer than 1⁄2 inch. - 5.
+The beard shall be no longer than 1⁄2 inch.
+Male hair must not touch the collar.
+Hair can be secured with a bun or a pony tail not touching collor or in eyes. - 5.
 Plain wedding bands may be worn.
 Rings can harbor microorganisms and can tear skin.
 No rings with gemstones to be worn. - 6.
 Earrings should be small (studs-1 per ear), not dangling.
 Pediatric and confused clients can tear off earrings.
 Hoop earrings can be caught by stethoscope and tear the ear lobe.
 Solid skin colored ear plugs allowed.
 No rings or jewelry will be worn in other conspicuous areas of the face or body (i.e., nose, lips, tongue, eyebrow, etc.).
 Tongue piercings must be transparent and not interfere with clear speech. - 7.
 Fingernails short, neat, and clean (not visible over tip of finger from palmer view).
 Long unkept nails can tear skin and introduce pathogens.
-No artificial nails of any sort, gel polish, tips, solar/acrylic nails, inked or dipped powdered or polished nails. - 8.
+No artificial nails of any sort, gel polish, tips, solar/acrylic nails, inked or dipped powdered, polished nails, and no beading or gems are allowed. - 8.
 Tattoos that are visible outside uniform must be covered while in clinical, either with makeup such as Dermablend, an adhesive bandage, or a scrub jacket (exception is tattoos on hands).
 Sleeves are optional (must be tan in color).
 Coverage, sleeves and scrub jackets may be removed during patient care.